 „We cannot always provide access for people with locomotory disabilities to the CNTM office, because it is not entirely accessible.
 We rented our office and due to lack of finances, we cannot adapt it to all of the needs of people with disabilities.
 But in essence, the CNTM activity and all its events are organized on inclusive and non-discriminatory principles.
 Moreover, the promotion of girls in the activity and projects of CNTM has its effects – in the last year of activity we can see the tendency in which the girls are in the team more than boys.
 Another problem is that we cannot always ensure our events use recyclable materials, because they are often more expensive than plastic materials.”
 Roman Banari, CNTM.

-„The ability to implement and ensure compliance with the Principles is present in a transversal manner in all programs.”
+„The ability to implement and ensure compliance with the Principles is present in every program in some form.”
 Adrian Băluțel, Institute for European Policies and Reforms (IPRE).

 „Sometimes, in the context of competitive procurement, it is difficult to identify suppliers who do not offer plastic supplies (we require mandatory water in glass packaging, biodegradable glasses etc.).”
 Iulia Sîrghi-Zolotco, Expert-Group.